Xiaohan5349/approw-docs-v1/docs/en/concepts/application.md

 The first thing you need to remember is that all applications in a user pool share a user directory.
 This design fundamentally solves the problem of user system fragmentation that is common in old systems.

-## Single sign-on between applications
+## Single Sign-on between applications

-You need to enable single sign-on between applications on the application management page, as shown in the following figure:
+You need to enable Single Sign-On between applications on the application management page, as shown in the following figure:

 ![](./images/Xnip2021-02-26_10-48-40.png)